Vyral/base-template/_posts/2023-11-01-35-tips-to-furnish-your-new-home-for-less.md

 * **Calculate your budget.** Figure out how much money you’ll have available for immediate purchases after the sale has closed, and start researching the items on your priority list to understand how they’ll fit into your budget.
 * **Don’t rush the process.** Bringing older items to your new space doesn’t mean you need to keep them forever.
 Consider hanging onto pieces that can tide you over for a year or two until your bank account has recovered from the costs of a home purchase.&nbsp;

 Before you start shopping, make sure you know which appliances and fixtures are included with your home purchase.
-We can inform you of the standard contract terms when you’re making an initial offer and note any additional items that you would like to request.
+We can inform you of the standard contract terms when you’re making an initial offer and note any additional items that you would like to request.<br>

 **TIME YOUR PURCHASES TO MAKE THE MOST OF SEASONAL SALES**